 The eight San Joaquin Valley MPOs have a federal commitment to a minimum 20% cost-effectiveness to their CMAQ programs.
-Therefore, Fresno COG aims to achieve a minimum of 25% cost-effectiveness in its regional bid program, which equates to roughly 23.75% of total CMAQ apportionment.
+Therefore, Fresno COG aims to achieve a minimum of 25% cost-effectiveness in its regional bid program to exceed and surpass the minimum.
 After the prioritization and recommendation of projects for each category by the Scoring Committee, staff will ensure that cost-effectiveness commitments have been met.
 There will not be set targets for cost-effectiveness within the individual categories.

-The MAP-21 Act requires $PM{2.5}$ nonattainment or maintenance areas use at least 25% of CMAQ funds for project that have a $PM{2.5}$ emission reduction.
-Fresno COG, as a result, has adopted a 25% funding target for the $PM{2.5}$ reducing category.
-After the prioritization and recommendation of projects for each category by the Scoring Committee, staff will ensure that $PM{2.5}$ commitments have been met.
-Projects funded in other categories will be considered towards this goal if they reduce substantially reduce $PM{2.5}$ .
+The MAP-21 Act requires PM{2.5} nonattainment or maintenance areas use at least 25% of CMAQ funds for project that have a PM{2.5} emission reduction.
+Fresno COG, as a result, has adopted a 25% funding target for the PM{2.5} reducing category.
+After the prioritization and recommendation of projects for each category by the Scoring Committee, staff will ensure that PM{2.5} commitments have been met.
+Projects funded in other categories will be considered towards this goal if they reduce substantially reduce PM{2.5}.